3 observations after Sixers ride hot start to victory in masked Embiid's return

 Sealing a win early in the fourth quarter and letting Embiid finish the evening on the bench would obviously have been ideal for the Sixers.
 That's not close to what unfolded.

 The George-plus-bench lineup was poor to start the fourth.
 After George missed a contested jumper late in the shot clock, DaQuan Jeffries drilled a three to cut the Hornets' deficit to 89-83.
-Sixers head coach Nick Nurse called timeout, re-inserting Embiid and Oubre.
+Nurse called timeout, re-inserting Embiid and Oubre.

 The building soon roared into life.
-Embiid stripped Bridges inside and then raised his arms in the air as Yabusele stormed forward on a fast break.
+Embiid stripped the ball from Bridges and then raised his arms in the air as Yabusele stormed forward on a fast break.
 He apparently sensed something big was coming.
 Yabusele threw down what may be the Sixers' best dunk of the season yet.
 The 29-year-old Frenchman jammed in a giant slam on Jeffries, who tried to take a charge in vain.

 Embiid commanded the game on both ends down the stretch.
 He scored a lefty layup created by a slick, convincing pump fake inside and made a tricky, graceful finger roll.